Why some heaps support constant-amortized-time decrease-key operations, and others do not: Introduction

-Given our lower bound, we still have the issue that it does not apply to any known self-adjusting heaps with fast \opDc\ times.
-We rectify this in \S\ref{s:sortheap}, by introducing the \emph{sort heap}.
+Given our lower bound, we still have the issue that it does not apply to any known self-adjusting heaps known to have fast \opDc\ times.
+We rectify this in \shortfull{the appendix in }{}\S\ref{full:s:sortheap}, by introducing the \emph{sort heap}.
 This heap is simply Elmasry's heap with the non-standard \opDc\ replaced with the standard one, or to put in another way, it is identical to the pairing heap except for the choice of pairings used to implement the \opEm\ operation.
 Our sort heap has an $O(\log \log n)$ amortized \opDc\ operation, and features an analysis that differers markedly from other self-adjusting heaps with fast \opDc.